The Hype House: Controversies

 On July 21, 2020, Nikita Dragun held a surprise birthday party for Larray during the COVID-19 pandemic at the Hype House mansion.
 The party included internet celebrities such as James Charles and others.
 At the time of the party, California's COVID-19 cases had just surpassed New York's cases.
 There was an estimated 67 people in attendance, many of whom were seen without face masks despite local health laws.
 Photos and videos of the event appeared on social media sites such as Instagram.
 These posts drew criticism from the public, including other influencers like Elijah Daniel and Tyler Oakley.
-Merritt, and some of the other attendees of the party later apologized.
-Residents of The Hype House later tested negative for COVID-19.
+Larray, and some of the other attendees of the party later apologized.

+Thomas Petrou addressed controversies regarding contracts, NDA's, and more in a July 2025 TikTok video.

 Lawsuit

-On January 24, 2023, the landlord of the house announced he would be suing the hype house 300k due to unpaid rent and destruction to the house.
+On January 24, 2023, the landlord announced he would be suing the Hype House for $300,000, due to unpaid rent and severe damage to the house.

+Members

+Members of the Hype House included: